Industry

 Demand, Supply, and the Cycle

 Underlying demand is demographic and durable — the 65+ population is growing, chronic-disease prevalence is rising, and procedures-per-capita inch up each decade.
-But aggregate demand for hospital admissions is essentially flat: in any given year US hospital occupancy hovers in the high 60s%, and Tenet's Q4 2025 licensed-bed utilization was 49.8% (down 70 bps YoY).
-The cycle does not look like an industrial cycle — it looks like a policy and payer cycle.
+Aggregate hospital admission demand is essentially flat: US hospital occupancy hovers in the high 60s%, and Tenet's Q4 2025 licensed-bed utilization was 49.8% (down 70 bps YoY).
+The cycle is not industrial — it is a policy and payer cycle.

 No Results

-Two recent cycles are worth knowing because they bracket today's expectations: the 2020–2022 pandemic cycle (volume crash, then volume recovery + acute labor inflation that inverted hospital margins for many operators) and the 2014–2018 ACA expansion cycle (Medicaid expansion materially reduced uninsured admissions in expansion states, lifting margin in expansion-state operators while non-expansion-state operators got less benefit).
-Tenet sits more heavily in non-expansion states — over half of licensed beds are in Florida, South Carolina, Tennessee, and Texas where Medicaid was not expanded — which makes its hospital segment more sensitive to commercial coverage and exchange enrollment than peers concentrated in expansion states.
+Two recent cycles bracket today's expectations: the 2020–2022 pandemic cycle (volume crash, then volume recovery + acute labor inflation that inverted hospital margins for many operators) and the 2014–2018 ACA expansion cycle (Medicaid expansion reduced uninsured admissions in expansion states, lifting margin in expansion-state operators).
+Tenet sits more heavily in non-expansion states — over half of licensed beds in Florida, South Carolina, Tennessee, and Texas — making its hospital segment more sensitive to commercial coverage and exchange enrollment than peers concentrated in expansion states.

 Competitive Structure

 The US hospital market is locally concentrated, nationally fragmented, and bifurcated by ownership form.
-The five largest for-profit chains (HCA, Tenet, CHS, UHS, Encompass) together operate roughly 500–600 of the country's ~5,500 community hospitals; the rest are non-profit health systems (CommonSpirit, Ascension, AdventHealth, Kaiser), academic medical centers, public hospitals, and a long tail of independents.
-For-profits compete most directly with each other on capital allocation and ambulatory strategy, and with non-profits on labor and managed-care contracts in shared local markets — but not on tax economics: non-profits are exempt from federal income tax, state property tax, and have access to tax-exempt bond financing.
+The five largest for-profit chains (HCA, Tenet, CHS, UHS, Encompass) together operate roughly 500–600 of the country's ~5,500 community hospitals; the rest are non-profit health systems (CommonSpirit, Ascension, AdventHealth, Kaiser), academic medical centers, public hospitals, and independents.
+For-profits compete with each other on capital allocation and ambulatory strategy, and with non-profits on labor and managed-care contracts in shared local markets.
+Non-profits are exempt from federal income tax, state property tax, and have access to tax-exempt bond financing — a structural cost-of-capital edge.

 No Results

-Two structural notes a newcomer should internalize.
-First, ambulatory surgery centers (ASCs) are a different competitive game from hospitals: ASCs are typically joint ventures with the physicians who use them, which makes physician syndication (not patient acquisition) the binding constraint on growth.
-Second, the non-profit overhang matters more than it looks — non-profits' tax exemption is roughly worth 200–400 bps of after-tax margin, which is why for-profits compete by scaling administrative functions (revenue cycle, supply chain) and rotating capital into ASC settings where non-profits have weaker physician relationships.
+Two structural notes worth internalizing.
+First, ASCs are a different competitive game from hospitals: typically joint ventures with the physicians who use them, which makes physician syndication (not patient acquisition) the binding growth constraint.
+Second, the non-profit overhang matters more than it looks — non-profits' tax exemption is worth ~200–400 bps of after-tax margin, which is why for-profits compete by scaling administrative functions (revenue cycle, supply chain) and rotating capital into ASCs where non-profits have weaker physician relationships.

 Regulation, Technology, and Rules of the Game

-This is the most regulated industry on the S&P 500 outside of utilities and banks.
-Every revenue dollar passes through CMS rules, state Medicaid agencies, accreditation requirements, antifraud statutes, and HIPAA privacy rules.
+This is the most regulated industry on the S&P 500 outside utilities and banks.
+Every revenue dollar passes through CMS rules, state Medicaid agencies, accreditation requirements, antifraud statutes, and HIPAA.
 Three regulatory threads dominate the 2026 investor view.

 No Results